amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 and jokes that make no sense.

-Our boot camps have traditionally been free, but we are starting to use a $20 cover charge to discourage no-shows.
+Our boot camps have traditionally been free, but we are starting to use a small cover charge to discourage no-shows.
-(We have had boot camps where only half of those who signed up actually attended, which is demoralizing for instructors.)
+(We have had boot camps where only half of those who signed up actually attended, which is demoralizing for instructors and unfair for people left on the waiting list.)
 Even when we treat this charge as a deposit, and refund it to participants who attended both days, we must be very careful not to trip over institutional rules